climapulse/dj-labeler/README.rst

         name_plural=pgettext_lazy('author model (plural)', 'Books')
     )

 That's still a lot of noise, but at least we've got it isolated to a single file in our app.
-Now, since ``ModelTranslations`` is simply an extension of ``dict``, you could start doing things like this::
+Now, because ``ModelTranslations`` is simply an extension of ``dict``, you could start doing things like this::

     from . import i18n